Harpreet221295/Path-planning-using-voronoi-diagrams-for-JetBot/README.md

 # Path-planning-using-voronoi-diagrams-for-JetBot

 ## Task
-An environment is given which has april tags at its edges and an obstacle in the middle.
+This project is part of cse276a: Introduction to Robotics at UCSD An environment is given which has april tags at its edges and an obstacle in the middle.
 I couldn’t afford a 10ftx10ft space so like hw2/3, I’m doing this homework in the 2m x 2m space.
 Following is the pictorial representation of the arena and its corresponding image.

 <a href="url"><img src="./layout.png" height="300" width="400" ></a>